MediaCentreSSE/MediaCentreWEB/README.md

+# Deployment instructions
+0. Download id_rsa.sseriga* certificates from cPanel to your local .ssh directory
+1. You may have to set 0400 permissions ```chmod 0400 ~/.ssh/id_rsa.sseriga*```
+2. Add an additional git remote ssh://mediacen@mediacentre.sseriga.edu:/home2/mediacen/mediacentre/.git
+3. Merge into production/master to update remote files
+4. ssh into mediacen@mediacentre.sseriga.edu
+5. Drupal is located in /home2/mediacen

 # Setup instructions
 0. Before starting to do something, pray that you will never ever meet Drupal famous "White screens of death"
 1. Download drupal